P-torsion monodromy representations of elliptic curves over geometric function fields: Proof of the Main Theorem

-We will bound the degree $\Ram_\alpha$ of the ramification divisor of $\alpha$.
+We will bound the degree $\Ram(\alpha)$ of the ramification divisor of $\alpha$.
 A point $Q\in C$ ramifies only if $\xi=\psi(Q)$ is in

-for some $i,j\in\{1,\dots,n\}$ and $g\in G(p)$, or if there exists some $i\in\{1,\dots,n\}$ such that $\pi_i(\xi)$ is either a singular bicusp, Heegner CM point or an anti-Heegner CM point.
+for some $i,j\in\{1,\dots,n\}$ and $g\in G(p)$, or if there exists some $i\in\{1,\dots,n\}$ such that $\pi_i(\xi)$ is either a singular bicusp or a CM point.
 The analytic local stabilizer of $Q$ is a cyclic subgroup of $H$ and therefore of order $O(p)$.
 The ramification index of $\alpha$ at $Q$ is then also $O(p)$, and in fact if $\xi$ does not project to a singular bicusp in any projection, the index is $O(1)$ (bounded by $6n!$).
 It follows therefore that

-Our ramification estimates then give us control over these three terms: \begin{enumerate} \item $|\psi^{-1}(\xi)|$ is bounded by the multiplicity $\mult_\xi\psi(C)$, so
+Our multiplicity estimates then give us control over these three terms: \begin{enumerate} \item $|\psi^{-1}(\xi)|$ is bounded by the multiplicity $\mult_\xi C$, so